-There are no planned non-significant changes to this activity nor its authorizations.
+There are no planned non-significant changes or modifications to this activity and its authorizations.

-There are no planned changes to the activity's metrics, baselines, nor benchmarks.
+There are no planned changes to the activity's metrics, baselines, or benchmarks.

-There are no planned significant changes to this activity nor its authorizations.
+There are no planned significant changes or modifications to this activity and its authorizations.

-ACTIVITY 2015-2: PROJECT-BASED VOUCHER INSPECTION SELF-CERTIFICATION and tenants to self-certify the correction of reported Housing Quality Standards (HQS) deficiencies within the 30-day period after the initial HQS inspection.
-This activity only applies to non-life threatening HQS deficiencies.
+ACTIVITY 2015-2: PROJECT-BASED VOUCHER INSPECTION SELF-CERTIFICATION

+This activity was approved and implemented in FY2015 and allows Project-Based Voucher owners and tenants to self-certify the correction of reported Housing Quality Standards (HQS) deficiencies within the 30-day period after the initial HQS inspection.
+This activity only applies to HQS deficiencies which are not life threatening.
 This activity reduces expenditures by eliminating the need for scheduling and conducting a re-inspection.